-(e) the operation of emergency call services or assisting emergency services under Part 12 of the Act;
+(e) the operation of emergency call services or assisting emergency services under Part 13 of the Act;

-(f) assisting enforcement agencies or safeguarding national security under Part 14 of the Act;
+(f) assisting enforcement agencies under Part 13 of the Act;

+(g) satisfying its obligations under section 313(3) or (4) of Part 14 of the Act;

-(g) any other activities specified by the ACA by written notice to the licensee.
+(h) any other activities specified by the ACMA by written notice to the licensee.

 Note: A public number directory includes classified business directories like the Yellow Pages and specialist trade directories.

-(2) The licensee must comply with subclause (1) before:

-(a) 1 July 1998; or

-(b) if an earlier date is specified by the ACA in the Gazette—that date.

-(3) The licensee may use the database, and any information derived from it, only for the purposes mentioned in subclause (1).
+(2) The licensee may use the database, and any information derived from it, only for the purposes mentioned in subsection 10(1).

-Note: The ACA may give written directions to the licensee under section 581 of the Act about complying with this subclause (eg how it will control transfer of information to and from the database and restrictions it will place on access by its employees).
+Note: The ACMA may give written directions to the licensee under subsection 581(1) of the Act about complying with this subsection (e.g. how it will control transfer of information to and from the database and restrictions it will place on access by its employees).

-(4) The database must include, for each public number of a customer of each carriage service provider:
+(4) The database must include, for each number of a customer of each carriage service provider:

-(a) the public number; and
+(a) the number; and

 (b) the name of the customer; and